-Individuals Confined for Medical Reasons
+Family Members Permanently Confined for Medical Reasons

-An individual confined to a nursing home or hospital on a permanent basis is not considered a family member.
+If a family member is confined to a nursing home or hospital on a permanent basis, that person is no longer considered a family member and the income of that person is not counted [HCV GB, p.
+5-22].

-If there is a question about the status of a family member, the PHA will request verification from a responsible medical professional and will use this determination.
+The PHA will request verification from a responsible medical professional and will use this determination.
 If the responsible medical professional cannot provide a determination, the person generally will be considered temporarily absent.
 The family may present evidence that the family member is confined on a permanent basis and request that the person not be considered a family member.